Hiking the Main Range Track to Mount Kosciuszko

 The most popular places to stay around Mount Kosciuszko are Thredbo and Jindaybyne.
 Thredbo is a picturesque alpine village with amazing mountain views and lots of day hikes and mountain bike tracks.
 Jindabyne is set on a large, man-made lake that is popular for water sports.

 Thredbo and Jindabyne are only half an hour drive from each other.
-However, bare in mind that if you are starting the hike from Charlotte’s Pass and staying in Thredbo, you will need to drive down to Jindabyne before heading back up the road to Charlotte’s Pass.
+However, bear in mind that if you are starting the hike from Charlotte’s Pass and staying in Thredbo, you will need to drive down to Jindabyne before heading back up the road to Charlotte’s Pass.
 This will take you just over an hour to get there, whereas staying in Jindabyne will take you about 40 minutes.

 Use the search boxes below to find accommodation in Jindabyne or Thredbo: